dejan2609/tutorial-swarm-storm/README.md

 ## Step-By-Step

-We'll be using hostnames `zk1.openstack.baqend.com`, `zk2.openstack.baqend.com` and `zk3.openstack.baqend.com` for the three Ubuntu machines.
+We are using hostnames `zk1.openstack.baqend.com`, `zk2.openstack.baqend.com` and `zk3.openstack.baqend.com` for the three Ubuntu machines.
+If you do not want to set up a DNS for your ZooKeeper nodes, you can also do the entire tutorial with IP addresses.
+Just check out the [tutorial on GitHub](https://github.com/Baqend/tutorial-swarm-storm), find-and-replace our hostnames with your hostnames or IP addresses and you should be able to copy-paste most of the statements into the shell as we go along.

 `10.10.100.26` --> `zk1.openstack.baqend.com`
 `10.10.100.27` --> `zk2.openstack.baqend.com`
 `10.10.100.28` --> `zk3.openstack.baqend.com`